azuyalabs/waqi/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed.
+Please see [CHANGELOG](CHANGELOG.md) for more information about what has changed.

 ## Testing